hyweljohnllewellyn/hywelme/_posts/2015-11-16-applications-used-for-writing-jekyll-static-sites.md

 OK, so hosting may not be seen as an application, but without the host application serving the web site pages then no one could see them.

 My host application of choice for static sites is [Github Pages](https://pages.github.com).
 This provides sites "hosted directly from your GitHub repository".
 This is fantastic as I get to benefit from the scalable Github  infrastructure, without spending a penny.
 Note that the source code in the repository is public, unless you upgrade to a paid plan, starting from about £4.60 a month [Github Pricing](https://github.com/pricing).
+As web site content is generally public, having a public repository is a minor concern for static site pages.

 I think gh-pages are perfect, in particular as my static site projects are relatively small.
 Thank you Github!